jamesnetherton/wildfly-liquibase/README.md

 To configure the various aspects of Liquibase change log execution, you can provide an **_optional_** `META-INF/jboss-all.xml` or `WEB-INF/jboss-all.xml`.

-For example to define the contexts that are enabled for specific change log files:
+For example to define the contexts and other attributes for specific change log files:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>